Gordonby/Devcenter/README.md

 1. [Azure Devbox](https://learn.microsoft.com/azure/dev-box/overview-what-is-microsoft-dev-box) - Give your developers access to managed Windows Virtual Machines to code on
 1. [Azure Deployment Environments](https://azure.microsoft.com/products/deployment-environments) - Provide curated Azure infra templates to your developers to *deploy* their code into

+> Please note this repo is in active development, most scenarios are complete, but some have been flagged with `todo`

 ## Devcenter concepts

 ### Projects